velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

     $ npm run deploy

-You can also have an `.npmrc` file in your project directory, if you don\'t mind either checking it in to version control or adding it to your project\'s `.gitignore` file.
+You can also have an `.npmrc` file in your project directory, if you don't mind either checking it in to version control or adding it to your project's `.gitignore` file.

 ## Bonus tip for Ruby users

-It\'s worth noting you can do much the same thing using Ruby and `rake` instead of Node and `npm`.
+It's worth noting you can do much the same thing using Ruby and `rake` instead of Node and `npm`.

     # Rakefile